 A cool thing to keep an eye out when traveling in Ticino is the Swing the World Project.
 A young couple from Ticino came up with the idea during lockdown to install swings are particularly scenic spots around Ticino.
 There are 14 swings around Ticino, you can find out where they all are at the Swing the World website.

 The drive from Zermatt to Ticino was surprising.
 The winding roads took us through the Alps with several incredible scenic stops.
 We didn’t even realize we were on an epic drive until we started taking steep switchbacks up a mountain pass.
 It was then that we found out we had arrived at Nufenen Pass, Switzerland’s second-highest paved alpine road pass (2478m, 8130ft).
 The views were gorgeous and drivers and cyclists can stop at the top to go for a hike or have a picnic while taking in the panoramic vista.
 But better yes, the drive is fun and exciting.

 11. Stop for a photo at Church Sant’ Abbondio / Gentilino

 This church wasn’t on our radar, but when driving back to our hotel at Resort Collina D’Oro from Lugano, we made an abrupt stop when we saw the Church Sant’ Abbondio / Gentilino.
-It is the classic view that explains why Ticino is often compared to the Tuscany of Italy.
+It is the classic view that explains why Ticino is often compared to the Tuscany of Switzerland.
 With cypress trees lining the avenue leading to the church, it is a beautiful photo opportunity.

 To truly experience all the amazing things to do in Ticino, you would need weeks, but as a part of a grand Switzerland tour, three to four days is the perfect amount of time to catch the relaxing vibe of Lugano and Ascona before you head on to see more mountains in the Alps.